arXiv-research/Quatm/README.md

 # Max - Q
-Research and Development of advanced machine-learning algorithms and models implemented in artificial neural-network and virtual environments in a form of Time-Series execution.
+Research and Development of advanced machine-learning algorithms and models implemented in an artificial neural-network and virtual environment.
+As a form of Time-Series execution.

 <p align="center">
   <img src="CIM_animted_-4.gif" alt="demo" />